 Contact us for a free consultation.
 We’ll keep anything you say confidential.
 If you receive an award, our attorneys’ fees would be paid by VICP separately from your award.

 The federal government has set up a trust fund for the VICP, which currently has $3 billion in reserve for successful claimants.

 To file a claim for vaccine-injury compensation, you need to file a petition with the Vaccine Court requesting a monetary award.
 The Vaccine Court, which is the informal name for the U.S. Court of Federal Claims, will appoint a special master to adjudicate your claim.

-An example of a petition for vaccine-injury compensation can be found here.
+An example of a vaccine-injury petition, adapted from a sample petition provided by the Vaccine Court, can be found here.